Publish content to your screens directly from Microsoft TeamsLearn More

 If you have an Google Chromebit, here is everything you need to know about them, but please note that we do no longer recommend this device for digital signage.
 Better recommendations incoming!

 An important note to begin with.
 Although the Google Chromebit is a great, affordable and easy to set up device, we do not recommend buying it for digital signage for a few reasons and the main one being the Google Chromebit will no longer be receiving software updates.
 This means it'll be outdated with any modern apps or software and may not be able to run them at all in the future.
-A good alternative would be the Amazon Fire TV Stick 4K, or the Chromecast with Google TV.
-If you prefer a Windows operating system, we suggest getting Azulle Access 4.
+A good alternative would be the the Amazon Fire TV Stick 4K, the Chromecast with Google TV, or a Windows powered Azulle Access 4.

 But if you've already purchased the Google Chromebit and are looking for a deeper dive?
 Then here's everything you need to know.

 Google Chromebit is a powerful HDMI stick running Google ChromeOS and made by ASUS.
 Despite its small size (the Chromebit weighs in at just 75 grams), when placed in the HDMI port of a device such as a TV, the Chromebit turns that screen into a personal computer.

 In actual fact, the Chromebit turns the device into a desktop version of the Chromebook laptop.

 Why is this useful?
 Well firstly, it makes a dumb screen or TV monitor smart.
 So rather than splurging on an Android or Smart TV, or an actual laptop, you can simply buy a cheap TV monitor, then use the $85 Chromebit device and what do you know, you get a full computer for a fraction of the price.

 The Chromebit was developed in 2015 and looks a little like the earlier Chromecast.
 However, there are many differences between the two.
 While the Chromecast is primarily used for sharing images and video files to screens, the Chromebit is a self-contained computer offering much wider functionality.